Do Not Watch [Infinite]

 If she wanted to win, she'd have to strike from the shadows.

-As Mo Bai was calculating her next move, Mommy, overflowing with twisted affection, picked up a bowl and said, "Be good, let Mommy feed you."
+As Mo Bai was calculating her next move, Mom, overflowing with twisted affection, picked up a bowl and said, "Be good, let Mom feed you."

 The stench of the food hit her face, and Mo Bai could only hold her breath as she recalled Rules Two and Three:

-Don't say the food is bad, don't refuse Mommy directly.
+Don't say the food is bad, don't directly refuse Mom.

 "Wow, your cooking is really… unique.
 But I'm not feeling well.
 I need to take my medicine before eating.
 Could you help me get it?"
 She pushed herself to respond.